wspace/hapyli/tutorial/expressions.md

 ```

 Since HaPyLi is typeless, the condition of the if-statement behaves much as it
-would in C. The value 0 represents "false" and any non-zero value represents
+would in C. The value 0 represents `false` and any non-zero value represents
-"true".
+`true`.
 Some of the functions in the HaPyLi Standard Library, however, assume
-that "true" is denoted by the value 1 instead of just anything non-zero, so you
+that `true` is denoted by the value 1 instead of just anything non-zero, so you
 must be careful.

 ## Do Expressions